 By linking conversations and making it easier for users to follow related tweets, the new feature can increase engagement.
 It can encourage people to use Twitter more, not only for news and updates, but also for concise micro-conversations with friends, colleagues, and family.

 Impact of Conversations

-The new feature is probably going to promote discussions on hot, trendy topics, and on noteworthy news items, making people hang about Twitter longer than they do now.
-Twitter users will be tweeting more, especially about particular topics, and they will not rush to Facebook right away but linger on Twitter, starting conversations.
 Because it’s a feature that ultimately connects people, it might well bring Twitter an influx of users, and with that, of course, higher revenues, making the company more desirable for investors.
-For marketers, the new feature should be good news – their marketing messages can stay on users’ timelines longer.
+For marketers, the new feature should be good news, as their marketing messages will stay on people’s timelines longer.